Frequently Asked Questions

-A: No, but we do ask that you pre-pay for a portion of your berries before you pick.
-You pay a minimum charge before entering the blueberry patch, $4 per adult (12 and older) and $2 per child (ages 6-11).
-This pre-pay is then deducted from the total cost of your berries after you pick.
+A: No, but we do ask that you pre-pay for a pint of your berries per person before you pick.
+The pre-paid pint charge is $6 for adults (12 and over) and $3.50 (ages 6-11) for a child.
+This prepaid pint is then deducted from the total cost of the berries after you pick.
 If you do not pick enough berries to fill the prepaid pint (0.8 lbs), then it becomes the minimum charge to pick berries.

 Q. Are backpacks allowed?